Sumner Locke Elliott: Television

 Elliott moved to the United States in 1948, where he ranked in the pantheon of leading playwrights during the Golden Age of live television dramas, writing more than 30 original plays and numerous adaptations for such shows as The Philco Television Playhouse, Kraft Television Theatre, Studio One and Playhouse 90.
 He also wrote a play, Buy Me Blue Ribbons, which had a short run on Broadway.

 In 1955, he obtained United States citizenship and did not return to Australia until 1974.
 His TV play The Grey Nurse Said Nothing aired on TV in the US and Australia.

 Books

 Elliott's best known novel, Careful, He Might Hear You, won the 1963 Miles Franklin Award and was turned into a film in 1983.

-Private life
+Personal life

 As a gay man during a time when this was socially disapproved of, Elliott was uncomfortable with his sexuality.
 He kept it secret until nearly the end of his life before coming out in his book Fairyland.
 Because of these fears, Elliott had affairs but never had any stable relationships.